vtroyv/Root-Math-Backend/README.md

 # Root-Math-Backend
-This repository isthe FASTAPI backend of Root Math App, it's main functionality includes integrating with the OpenAI API and enabling automatic marking of exam via potential response trees, sympy and Satisfiability Modulo Theories Solver z3.
+This repository isthe FASTAPI backend of Root Math App, it's main functionality includes integrating with the OpenAI API and enabling automatic marking of exam via integration with the sympy library using open ai function calling.
+It will also be used to provide llm interactions with videos and students performance (mem0)